emarekica/js/js-behind-the-scenes.md

 Event loop:
 -- takes long-running tasks
--- executes t hem in the "background"
+-- executes them in the "background"
 -- puts them back in the main thread once they are finished